 Many rugs have rough backings and when you have marble or parquet floors at home, these rough surfaces can cause scratches on your hard floors.
 Another issue that you may face when you do not have an underlay is the transference of color from the rug onto your floor.
 A rug underlay provides a protective layer between your rug and the floor it lies on.

 Routine vacuuming of your rugs is imperative.
-This avoids an accumulation of dirt and contaminants that could affect the rug’s overall appearance.
+This avoids the accumulation of dirt and contaminants that could affect the rug’s overall appearance.

-It is recommended to deep clean your rugs at least once a year by professional carpet restoration specialists to avoid such issues and to keep your rug looking in pristine shape.
+It is recommended to deep clean your rugs at least once a year by professional rug restoration specialists to avoid such issues and to keep your rug looking in pristine shape.